JASONPANGGO/git-husky-commitizen-lab/README.md

-# husky commitzen lab
+# husky commitizen lab

-🧪 A repo built for trying workflows using husky and commitzen
+🧪 A repo built for trying workflows using husky and commitizen

 ## Usage
 ```cmd